kelnahas/kelnahas/README.md

 ## 💻 Projects

-Here are some of my notable projects in Python:
+Here are some of my notable projects:

 - [finalCapstone Project](https://github.com/kelnahas/finalcapstone) - A Python-based Task Manager
 - [Thunderbolt Unit](https://www.thunderboltunit.com) - A Mil-Sim Community Project for the Game Arma 3